ember-fastboot/ember-cli-fastboot/README.md

 ### Think out of the Shoebox

 Shoebox gives you great capabilities, but using it in the real app is pretty rough.
 Have you ever thought that such kind of logic should be done behind the scenes?
-In a large codebase, defining `fastboot.isFastboot` conditionals can be a daunting task.
+In a large codebase, defining `fastboot.isFastBoot` conditionals can be a daunting task.
 Furthermore, it generates a lot of boilerplate code, which obscures the solution.
 Sooner or later coupling with `shoebox` will spread over all routes.

 Fortunately, there is an addon called [ember-data-storefront](https://embermap.github.io/ember-data-storefront/) that can help to alleviate this pain, thanks to its Fastboot mixin: https://embermap.github.io/ember-data-storefront/docs/guides/fastboot.